Zeuqish/wordle-like-solver/README.md

 ### Regarding the Word List

 ### [IMPORTANT] Word List Details
-The current word list stored in words.txt only contains 5 letter words.
+The current word list stored in words.txt only contains 5 letter words and are the words Wordle uses for its answers.
 Thus, when changing the number of letters to use, either supply your own word list, or utilize the generic english mode (which might take longer/use more memory).
-### Command Line Version
+### Using the Command Line Version
+Please note that you will have to re-run the command-line version every time you want to use it.

 The program should run with the following commands:
 ```
 python solver-cli.py [flags] [arguments]